ben-mulhern/shithead-rules/README.md

 3s are single-use and are always burned afterwards.

 If a player has recently left the game by exhausting all their cards, they can be "shown" back into the game by a 3 so long as play has not gone a full rotation since their exit.
 So once the player who was to their right has completed their next turn, then there is no further danger of being shown back in.
+This includes the scenario where there are only two players remaining and each holds a three.
+Player 1 shows a 3 to Player 2, exits the game, only to be immediately "shown back in" by Player 2's 3.
+In this case Player 1 is The Shithead (even if the play pile was empty and there were no cards to pick up).

 A player holding a 3 in their hand may always show it on their turn - there is no scenario (e.g. a particular card on top of the play pile) that would prohibit them from showing their 3.